Keszi94/battleship/README.md

 ### Code Used

 * I used [this Youtube tutorial](https://www.youtube.com/watch?v=3uKdQx-SZ5A&t=9s) to help me with creating the game logic.
+* I used [colorama](https://pypi.org/project/colorama/) to enhance the game's visual appeal and user experience by adding color to some of the text.

 I have used the following websites to gather relevant information during my research:
 * [Stackoverflow](https://stackoverflow.com/)